 If your account is connected to online banking, here’s how to start your upload:

-- In QuickBooks Online, go to the Banking menu, then select the Banking tab.
+- In QuickBooks Online, go to the Banking menu or Transactions menu.
+Then select the Banking tab.

 - Select the blue tile for the account you want to upload the transactions into.

-- Select the small arrow ▼ icon by the Update button, then select File upload.
+- Select the Update ▼ and then File upload.